-The Media Block is the device that converts, in real time, the packaged content data from storage into data for playback to downstream devices.
-The Media Block is required to playback the image, audio and other timed dependent content in a manner that presents a synchronized performance to the audience.
+A Media Block is the device that converts, in real time, the packaged content data from storage into data for playback to downstream devices.
+The one or more Media Block(s) of the projection booth are required to playback the image, audio and other time-dependent content in a manner that presents a synchronized performance to the audience.
+Synchronization requirements are as follows: